seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 Why, I must die;
 And if I do not by thy hand, thou art
-No servant of thy master’s.
+No servant of thy master's.
 Against self-slaughter
 There is a prohibition so divine
 That cravens my weak hand.
-Come, here’s my heart.
+Come, here's my heart.
-Something’s afore’t.
-Soft, soft! we’ll no defence;
+Something's afore't.
+Soft, soft! we'll no defence;
 Obedient as the scabbard.
 What is here?
 The scriptures of the loyal Leonatus,
-All turn’d to heresy?
+All turn'd to heresy?
 Away, away,
 Corrupters of my faith! you shall no more
 Be stomachers to my heart.
 Thus may poor fools
 Believe false teachers: though those that
-are betray’d
+are betray'd
 Do feel the treason sharply, yet the traitor
 Stands in worse case of woe.
 And thou, Posthumus, thou that didst set up
-My disobedience ’gainst the king my father
+My disobedience 'gainst the king my father
 And make me put into contempt the suits
 Of princely fellows, shalt hereafter find
 It is no act of common passage, but
 A strain of rareness: and I grieve myself
 To think, when thou shalt be disedged by her
 That now thou tirest on, how thy memory
-Will then be pang’d by me.
+Will then be pang'd by me.
 Prithee, dispatch:
-The lamb entreats the butcher: where’s thy knife?
+The lamb entreats the butcher: where's thy knife?
-Thou art too slow to do thy master’s bidding,
+Thou art too slow to do thy master's bidding,
 When I desire it too.

 **PISANIO**